thjbdvlt/vim-markdown-polyphony/README.md

 ...as B. shows <!--says?--> in _Art worlds_...
 ```

-that's why i added a shorter and easier-to-write syntax. i never use double commas in my text and commas are very accessible in many keyboards so it seems to be a good option.
+that's why i added a shorter and easier-to-write syntax. i never use double commas in my text and commas are very accessible in many keyboards so it seems to be a good option. (i did not want to use `//` becaus i often use this in my notes.)

 to run the lua filter, just run `pandoc` with `-L` option: